AMSA Connect is currently experiencing higher than anticipated call volumes. If your call is not urgent, please email amsaconnect@amsa.gov.au

 28. All Committee members are expected to attend each meeting, in person or via suitable conference methods e.g. Microsoft Teams

-29. The Chair is required to call a meeting if asked to do so by the Board, decide if a meeting is required if requested by another member, the internal audit service provider or the ANAO.
+29. The Chair is required to call a meeting if asked to do so by the Board.
+The Chair should consider: requests made by another member, the internal audit service provider or the ANAO for an additional meeting and decide on the merits of the request.

 Planning